“To win in the marketplace, you must first win in the workplace.” – Doug Conant.

 A few decades ago, this could have been easier as the workplace was dominated by veterans and boomers who only valued monetary rewards and peer recognition.
 Today, the workplace has changed dramatically and those rewards might not hold much meaning to the modern employee.

 For the first time in history, 4 generations—baby boomers, Generation X, millennials, and Gen Z and working side-by-side in the workplace.
-These diverse generational cohorts often pose challenges to leaders who are trying to bring the team together to achieve a common goal.
+These diverse generational cohorts often pose challenges for leaders who are trying to bring the team together to achieve a common goal.

 However, the challenges can be overcome once you understand how each generation wants to be motivated.